Microfluidics in 2025: Applications, Trends & How It Work

 How does microfluidics work?

-Can I design a microfluidic chip without a CAD experience?
+Can I design a microfluidic chip without engineering experience?

 Yes!
-Tools like FLUI’DEVICE let you design and simulate microfluidic devices online without specialized knowledges.
+Tools like FLUI’DEVICE allow anyone to design microfluidic devices online no CAD or cleanroom required.

 References